AN engineering challenge at a Cleobury Mortimer school today marks UK Inspire Day - a celebration of the London 2012 Inspire programme.

 More than 2,700 projects across the UK have been officially designated as “inspired by the Games”.

-Taking place at Lacon Childe School and involving teams from other local schools, the engineering challenge will see students taking up the task of researching, designing and building solutions to real engineering problems.
+Taking place at Lacon Childe School and involving teams from other local schools, the engineering challenge will see students taking up the task of researching, designing and building solutions to

 The event is part of the Institution of Engineering and Technology’s (IET) Faraday education programme, which includes 56 challenge days across the UK.